yudiz-solutions/YZLocationPicker/README.md

 ```

 ### Search with Geocode
 + Search your address with search text and it retuns custom Address array for related addresses in block of place. after that you can fill your UI according.
-Also this method return one enum in block for netWorkError, loading, noResult and success.
+Also this method return one enum in block for `netWorkError`, `loading`, `noResult` and `success`.
 ```
 KPAPICalls.shared.searchAddressBygeocode(str: str!, block: { (adds, restype) in
     // Your Code